lf-edge/ekuiper/docs/en_US/guide/sinks/builtin/file.md

 # File Sink

 The sink saves the analysis result to a specified file.
+It will override if the specified file existed.
 The [file source](../../sources/builtin/file.md) is the opposite connector that can read the file sink’s output.

 ## Properties